loscrossos/crossOS_acceleritor/README.md

 - All libraries are compiled on the same code base by me to they all are tuned perfectly to each other!
 - For project developers: you can use these files to setup your project knowing MacOS, Windows and MacOS users will have the latest version of the accelerators.

-what is currently NOT supported:
+what is currently **NOT supported**:
 - Any other GPU than Nvidia (AMD, Intel, etc) as these accelerators are nvidia only or the most part.
-- NVidia 10xx and 20xx and older... sorry guys :( the acceleratros do not support you in the new versions.
+- NVidia 10xx and 20xx and older... sorry guys :( the accelerators do not support you in the new versions.

 # Usage